aforren1/toon/README.rst

              ...

-See `tests/test_input.py <https://github.com/aforren1/toon/blob/master/docs/input.md>`_ for usage examples (not packaged).
+See `demos/try_input.py <https://github.com/aforren1/toon/blob/master/demos/try_input.md>`_ for usage examples (not packaged).

 Tools
 ~~~~

-These tools are extensions of the ones provided in `psychopy.tools.coordinatetools`, allowing for conversion between cartesian<->polar coordinates when the reference point is not (0, 0) in cartesian space.
+These tools are extensions of the ones provided in :code:`psychopy.tools.coordinatetools`, allowing for conversion between cartesian<->polar coordinates when the reference point is not (0, 0) in cartesian space.

 Current tools:

-- cart2pol
+- :code:`cart2pol`
-- pol2cart
+- :code:`pol2cart`
-- cart2sph
+- :code:`cart2sph`
-- sph2cart
+- :code:`sph2cart`

 For example,::